seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

 Help me craft:
 - A strong system instruction
 - Few-shot examples if useful
-- Clear evaluation criteria for the model
+- Clear evaluation criteria
 - Suggested follow-up questions I should ask afterward
 ```

-You can iterate on the meta-prompt itself.
-This is especially powerful when combined with open-source local models (via Ollama + LangChain/CrewAI) for privacy-sensitive work.
+This technique is especially powerful with local models (via Ollama + LangChain/CrewAI) for privacy-sensitive work.

 #### Recommended First Delegation: The Documentation Auditor

-As you suggested, this is an outstanding starter task for engineering and architecture work.
+This is an outstanding starter task for engineers and architects.

-**Sample Prompt for Documentation Auditor**:
+**Sample Prompt**:
 ```
 Act as a Principal Systems Architect with 15+ years of experience across distributed systems and enterprise environments.